IPlayZed/computer-graphics-THREEjs/README.md

 THREEjs is a rapidly changing JS library, and it tends to go through __major__ changes in some version increments, so I decided to explicitly put a copy of version *r132* as a static dependency, thus preventing possible breaks.
 This means that connecting this project with other `npm` managed projects might be a bit of a hassle.
-If you would like to do that, I recommend modifying the inline scripts.
-To use a module managed by `npm`, it really is a nobrainer.
+If you would like to do that, I recommend modifying the inline scripts to use a module managed by `npm`, it really is a no-brainer.

 ### Considerations regarding the scripts